Dr Patrick Shallow

-As an experienced Banker, Patrick identified a gap in the market for independent banking and treasury advice to corporates where considerable cost savings could be achieved based on his (and later his enlarged team) international experience and use of analytics software.
+As an experienced Banker, Patrick identified a gap in the market for independent banking and treasury advice to corporates where considerable cost savings could be achieved based on his and that of his enlarged team international experience and use of analytics software.

 As economist with Standard Bank of South Africa, he specialized in the analysis of branch performance and profitability – the focus then being on optimizing the bank’s branch network.
 He gained many valuable insights into bank pricing, money transmission and currency management.

 Based on the success of the Irish Finalysis operation, Patrick established Finalysis UK www.finalysisuk.co.uk to address the international market from there, specializing in the Public and University sectors.
 By 2016 Finalysis reports for multinationals, universities and corporates numbered almost 400.
 In 2002, based on his PhD research, Patrick also founded the successful credit risk analytics company, Credit Expo ltd. (www.creditexpo.ie) for measuring credit risk in consumer finance as well as for banks and credit unions.